opensearch-project/project-website/_posts/2024-10-01-understanding-index-request-cache.markdown

 ## Caching policy

-Not all search requests are eligible for caching in index request cache.
-Search requests which specify `size=0` are cached by default.
+Not all search requests are eligible for caching in the index request cache.
+Search requests that specify `size=0` are cached by default.
 These requests cache only metadata, such as the total number of results or hits.

 The following requests are ineligible for caching: